luckasRanarison/tailwind-tools.nvim/README.md

 - `TailwindNextClass`: moves the cursor to the nearest next class node.
 - `TailwindPrevClass`: moves the cursor to the nearest previous class node.

+> [!NOTE]
+> In normal mode, `TailwindNextClass` and `TailwindPrevClass` can be used with a count to jump through multiple classes at once.

 ## Utilities

 ### nvim-cmp